chalin/docsy-starter/content/en/docs/project/metadata.md

 ---
 title: Metadata
-weight: 20
+weight: 15

-# aliases: [/docs/metadata/metadata]
-description:
+description: Understand Roles and Metadata
 ---

 TUF uses roles to define the set of actions a party can perform.
 The concept of